Back to Blog

 Why the Apocrypha Vanished from Most Bibles

-If you grew up with a standard Western Bible, you probably saw:
+If you grew up with a standard Western Bible, you probably saw Mal’aki (Malachi) and then immediately Mattithyahu (Matthew)—no “in-between” books.

-But historically, many printed Bibles did include additional books:
+But historically, many printed Bibles did include books often grouped as the Apocrypha (or “deuterocanonical” in some traditions).

 • Baruch